eitellauria/eitellauria.github.io/_pages/about.md

 <div style="display: flex;">
     <div style="flex: 50%; padding-right: 20px;">
-      My name is Eitel Lauría and I am a Professor of Data Science and Information Systems at the [School of Computer Science and Mathematics, Marist College, Poughkeepsie, NY](https://www.marist.edu/computer-science-math)
+      My name is Eitel Lauría and I am a Professor of Data Science and Information Systems at the <a href="https://www.marist.edu/computer-science-math)">School of Computer Science and Mathematics, Marist College, Poughkeepsie, NY]</a>
   <br>
       I am the Director of Graduate Programs, including:
    <ul>